What does “kudasai” mean in Japanese?

 - watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 - ni – に : a case particle used to say in which direction an action goes.
-In the example, it is used after “watashi” to say in which direction the action, ‘to give’, goes.
-This particle is often translated into English as “to”.
+This is often translated into English as “to”.
+In the example, this is used after “watashi” to say to whom the action described by “kudasai” is directed.

 - tabemono – 食べ物 (たべもの) : a noun meaning ‘food’ in Japanese.

-Next, then, let me explain the definition and meaning as an auxiliary verb.
+Next, let me explain the meaning of “kudasai” as an auxiliary verb.

-- kudasai – 下さい (ください) : an auxiliary verb used after a te-formed verb to add the meaning of ‘please’ to the preceding verb.
+- kudasai – ください : an auxiliary verb used after a te-formed verb to add the meaning of ‘please’.

 motto nihongo wo benkyou shi te kudasai – もっと日本語を勉強して下さい (もっとにほんごをべんきょうしてください)